Cyber-Dust/learning-notes/README.md

 ## Growth Mindset:
 The ability to **appreciate, relfect, and reassess** lessons from experience. *True grit* that allows the individual to surpass stationary thinking and skill development.

-## The Essentials of a Growth Mindset
+## The Essentials of a Growth Mindset :chart:
  * Expect and predict that you will make mistakes
  * Appreciate and learn from your failures
  * Adapt and persevere